Arthur Witty

-Arthur Whitty Cotton, also known as Don Arturo, was a footballer, club president and businessman.
-Whitty played for FC Barcelona in the first Copa del Rey final and later served as club president between 1903 and 1905.
+Arthur Witty Cotton, also known as Don Arturo, was a footballer, club president and businessman.
+Witty played for FC Barcelona in the first Copa del Rey final and later served as club president between 1903 and 1905.
 He was also a successful trader and his family company, the Witty Group, continues to operate today.
-He is the older brother of Ernest Whitty.
+He was the older brother of Ernest Witty.

 Biography

 Early years

 Witty was the son of Frederick Witty, a British entrepreneur, who settled in Barcelona.
 Frederick, who belonged to a Yorkshire family, initially intended to emigrate to Argentina but was persuaded to go to Spain by friends.
 In 1873 he founded his own shipping agency under the name of F. Witty, subsequently establishing business links between Spain and the United Kingdom.
 Arthur and his brother, Ernest, were educated at Merchant Taylors' School in Merseyside, where sport was regarded as a major part of a young man's development.
 While at Merchant Taylors, Arthur played as a forward for the local rugby union team, Waterloo FC.
 On their return to Barcelona the two brothers joined their father's company which now became known as Witty Sociedad Anónima, Witty S.A.